ivanenev/skills-server/README.md

 ### Next Steps
 - Configure environment variables (see [CONFIGURATION.md](CONFIGURATION.md)).
 - Set up your skills directory (default `~/.skills`).
-- Integrate with your MCP client (Claude Desktop, Cline, etc.).
+- Integrate with your MCP client (Cline and other CLI tools).

 For troubleshooting, refer to [TROUBLESHOOTING.md](TROUBLESHOOTING.md).